 To support the many varied use cases, I designed the UI engine with an emphasis on extensibility.
-New widgets can be easily added to the system, and a mobile initiative is now underway to use the engine as the core of React Native apps for Android and iOS.
-I've also led an initiative to ensure complete browser testing using SauceLabs.
+New widgets can be easily added to the system, and this engine formed the basis of React Native apps for Android and iOS.
+I also led an initiative to ensure complete browser testing using SauceLabs.

 As the first integration developer at Stack Exchange it was my job to fix any pebbles that got in the way of our team's ability to climb the proverbial mountain.
 My primary role was sales support development, lubricating the integrations between several homegrown systems and the salesforce.com crm.
 I worked with our executive team to determine project requirements and design solutions and with our development team to see them executed successfully.